 Wander down to the kitchen's terrace for breakfast of fresh coffee, freshly squeezed juices and a range of Indian or international dishes: maybe masala dosa (rice and lentil crepe) stuffed with silky sambar, or eggs any way you want them.
-For lunch (on request) and dinner (included), the team do Indian fare particularly well: the prawn curry and fluffy appams (Iight Indian pancakes) are among the best we've had in Southern India.
+For lunch and dinner (on request), the team do Indian fare particularly well: the prawn curry and fluffy appams (Iight Indian pancakes) are among the best we've had in Southern India.

-One evening we had dinner outside our room on a candlelit terrace, which was magical - so do ask if you're looking for something even more special.
-At the time of our visit, Kahani was still awaiting its alcohol licence, but the goal is to have a small range of wine and spirits available for its first full season.
+One evening we had dinner outside our room on a candlelit terrace, which was magical – so do ask if you're looking for something even more special.
+A good range of wine, beers and spirits is available.

 - Coffee / tea making

 - Coffee maker